 Not as large a tree as C. occidentalis and with somewhat smaller leaves.
 The light gray bark on the trunk is smooth or finely rough and has distinctive level scars every 3 inches.
 Many of the trunks have furrows that widen toward the base.

-Chinese hackberries recently have been infected with the imported Asian woolly hackberry aphid.
-Stanford’s Grounds staff has been banding the trees with a sticky product that keeps out of the canopies the ants that would protect the aphids from predators such as ladybird beetles.
+Chinese hackberries have been infected with the imported Asian woolly hackberry aphid since the early 2000s.
+Stanford’s Grounds staff used to band the trees with a sticky product that kept out of the canopies the ants that would protect the aphids from predators such as ladybird beetles.